sdurandeu/todomvc-aspnet/README.md

-# ASP.NET + Angular.js TODO Sample
+# ASP.NET + Angular.js TodoMvc Sample

-This sample is based on the TODO MVC Angular.js Sample http://todomvc.com/examples/angularjs/#/ and adds authentication support.
+This sample is based on the TODO MVC Angular.js sample http://todomvc.com/examples/angularjs/#/ and the Visual Studio 2015 single-page application template, but adding:
+* An ASP.NET Web API as the backend for the angular app
+* Support for multiple users (including Facebook auth)

 ### How to run the solution
-1. Open TodoApp.sln using Visual Studio 2013/2015.
+1. Open **TodoApp.sln** using Visual Studio 2013/2015.
-2. Press **F5** to run it, Entity Framework will create a new empty database for the app (and mdf file under the App_Data folder).
+2. Press **F5** to run it.
+Entity Framework will create a new empty database for the app (and an `.mdf` file under the `App_Data` folder).

 **Note:** The app was only tested in Chrome.

 ### Frameworks
 The solution is using: